 Trying to See Too Much

-New Zealand may look like a small country on the map, but the sheer variety of things to see and do in the country is huge.
-In fact, it has some of the most varied scenery of any country in the world.
-You won't need to cover great distances between sights, as is often the case in Australia, our closest neighbor.
+New Zealand may look like a small country on the map, but the sheer variety of things to see and do in the country is vast.
+It has some of the most varied scenery of any country in the world.
+You won't need to cover great distances between sights, as is often the case in Australia, their closest neighbor.
 Give yourself plenty of time for each destination or attraction.

 If you want to see both the North and South Islands, you should allow at least two weeks for each.
 Anything less than that and you will find that you will spend more time driving than enjoying the sights.
 Both islands have their unique advantages.

 New Zealand is a very safe country to visit.
 However, (and unfortunately) theft from tourists is a relatively common occurrence.
-Most theft happens from break-ins from parked vehicles.
+Most theft happens from break-ins of parked vehicles.
 If you are parking your vehicle, especially in a remote area, hide your important belongings (such as cash and travel documents) well.
 Better still, take them with you.

 If you are robbed, report the incident immediately to the local police.